-It’s the time of year where students from all over are entering into a new chapter of life: college.
-It tends to spark conversation amongst my friends and I, as we reminisce about navigating young adulthood; the balancing act of pursuing a major while playing with the new found freedom of independence.
-It seems as if college was a positive and impactful time for most.
+Fall is quickly approaching, the time of year where students from all over are entering into a new chapter of life: college.
+It tends to spark conversation amongst my friends and I as we reminisce about navigating young adulthood.
+Remembering the balancing act of pursuing a major while playing with the new found freedom of independence.

 We will all experience rough periods in life.
 In the depths, it can be isolating and painful.
-But as those experiences fade, we are left with two choices: regret or growth.
+But those experiences will fade and we will left with two choices: regret or growth.
 Regret keeps us stuck, binding us to the past, reminding us to look at our experiences with anger and disappointment.
 Growth takes those hard times and forms them into periods of learning and self development, helping us to walk into the future without the weight of past pain.

 I’ve chosen to look back at those years from a perspective of growth.
-I learned that family is not always there for you, but there will be support out there.
-I embraced a worldview that is accepting and open, knowing that everyone is walking a unique path in life.
-I was able to let go of people’s judgments and stand my ground, accepting my sexuality, apart from shame and guilt.
+Growth from family, knowing that they may not always be there but support is there if you go looking for it.
+I have grown to embrace a worldview that is accepting and open, welcoming everyone’s unique walk in life.
+I have been able to let go of people’s judgments and stand my ground, accepting my sexuality, apart from shame and guilt.

 We can’t always choose what happens to us, but we do have the choice to decide what to do with it.

 Which will you choose?